-Kitchens will be fully open from the start of the autumn term and normal legal requirements will apply about provision of food to all pupils who want it.
-Arrangements must comply with quidance for food businesses on coronavirus (COVID-19).
+Normal legal requirements will apply about provision of food to all pupils who want it.
+Arrangements must comply with guidance for food businesses on coronavirus (COVID-19).

 Where catering services are contracted, the school must ensure that their activities are COVID-19 secure and consider additional aspects such as: